BahramRousta/DorsaProject/README.md

 **HISTORY API:**

     The history API returns all a and b that have been requested so far.
+For reach to this api user must first login.

 **Endpoint:**

     GET /history

 **Response:**

     Returns a JSON array containing all a and b that have been requested so far: